abhi3700/My_Learning_EOS/my_eos_essentials.md

 The default number is 21, however in the latest (in Jan 2018) development update, they confirmed it would be dynamic/configurable.﻿

+#### Is EOS Smart Contract (SC) upgradeable?
+Yes.
+Unlike Ethereum, EOS contracts are upgradeable.

+Hence, **Code is NOT the law.**

+#### Can EOS transaction be reversible like other major blockchains?
+Yes.

+But, it is possible through arbitration.
+In future, for dApps' good functioning, one has to hire **competent arbitrators** for getting any form of transaction (money, asset, so on...) back.